tjkerby/rapid-detection-collection/README.txt

 8. Edit the file paths in rapids_predict.py with the local machine paths for the directory with the above tar files, the weights for a trained rapids classifier, and an output file directory.
 Select a model log name to identify the CSV containing the rapid predictions.

-9. Run the prediction script using: uv run rapids_predict.py
+9. Run the prediction script using: uv run rapids_predict.py The resulting CSV contains the predicted probability of the presence of rapids in each image.

-The resulting CSV contains the predicted probability of the presence of rapids in each image.
+The script rapids_predict.py can effectively be used to obtain classifications for any and all images, whether labeled or not.
+We recognize that performance may differ (for better or worse) from the accuracy on our test data.
+Since our test set is spatially separate from the training and validation data, we would generally expect that using the trained model on unlabeled data would exceed the test results.
+Ideally, the test results would align nicely with unlabeled images beyond our dataset that may differ substantially in their geographic location, but this cannot be guaranteed.
+And it definitely is not a certainty for images differing in size or resolution.

 Associated files from CIRRUS data release:
    - rapids_label_dataset.tar: The training images for the rapids classifier.